Teembokeem/WDI_work/work/w07/d05/instructor/api_weekend_lab/README.md

 2. Add the `request` module to your application.
 3. Add an API call, and handle it, in the `POST /search` route handler, found in [`/routes/root.js`](/starter/config/routes.js).
+4.   *Note: the word in the Foursquare API for place will be `near`.*

 When you're done, it should look more like: